 Most information security analysts have a well-rounded computer education, including a bachelor’s in computer science, programming, or a related discipline.
 Given the demand in this field, colleges are responding with majors in information security.

 The 7 Fastest-Growing Tech Jobs

-The technology sector is hot and getting hotter, but some specific skill sets are needed most.
+The technology sector is hot and getting hotter, but some specific skill sets are needed more than others.
 Here are seven of the specialized tech job titles that are expected to be in strong demand for the foreseeable future.